Foodborne Pathogen Testing

 Industry Application:

-Vital for meat processors handling large roasts, stews, and gravy.
-Safety validation for sous-vide and vacuum-packed (ROP) foods.
-Required regulatory testing for low-acid canned food safety.
+Vital for meat processors handling large roasts, stews, and gravies; sous-vide and ROP foods; required for low-acid canned food safety validation.

 Campylobacter spp.